zMarcosDantas/SimpleLinkShorter/README.md

 # SimpleLinkShorter

-This is a simple link shorter using Express, EJS, Bootstrap and JSON.
-Simple-as-possible.
+This is a simple link shortener using Express, EJS, Bootstrap and JSON.
+Simple-as-possible (no database used).

 ## Routes